Therapy for Anxiety Brainspotting Therapy

-6 Simple Steps for Managing Anger
+6 Simple Steps For Managing Anger

 Everyone gets angry sometimes.
 When you feel angry, it’s because your body is sending you a message: “Something is wrong!” or “Something is triggering!”
 This emotion on its own is healthy and often helpful.